How to Extract All Website Links in Python

 If you're interested in grabbing images instead, check this tutorial: How to Download All Images from a Web Page in Python, or if you want to extract HTML tables, check this tutorial.

-I edited the code a little bit, so you can save the output URLs in a file and pass URLs from command line arguments.
+I edited the code a little bit so you can save the output URLs in a file and pass URLs from command line arguments.
 I highly suggest you check the complete code here.

-In the Ethical Hacking with Python EBook, we have used this code to build an advanced email spider that goes into every link extracted and searches for email addresses.
+In our Ethical Hacking with Python EBook, we have used this code to build an advanced email spider that goes into every link extracted and searches for email addresses.
 Make sure to check it out here!

 Happy Scraping ♥

-View Full Code Build My Python Code
+View Full Code Switch My Framework

 Sharing is caring!